azediv/gnadi-coreos/README.md

 ## Automatic script

-install-core.sh is used locally with gandi.cli to create vm and install coreos with /gandi/config json file
+install-core.sh is used on your local computer in combination with gandi.cli to create a temporary vm and a target disk to install coreos. cloud-config.yaml is created with /gandi/config json file.

-json config is download and used to create cloud-config.yml

-cloud-config.yml is scp to temp vm before install

-details in script, need to edit : VM_USER VM and DC

-TODO : gandi/config file provisionned in swap during first boot and use in cloud-config

 ## Step by step process